 Visiting Elders are here to support students during their university journey.
-Stop by to say "hi," drop-in meetings are possible, or book an appointment to meet one-on-one with a Visiting Elder.
-You can book an appointment by phone, email, or stop in with Ashley Kewayosh Samuel at the Indigenous Services Centre.
+Stop by to say "hi," for a drop-in meeting or to book an appointment to meet one-on-one.
+You can book an appointment by phone, email, or with Mandy Bragg at the Indigenous Student Centre.

 To see which day the Visiting Elders will be on campus, visit our calendar.

 Boozhoo, Aanii, Shekon, Greetings.
 My name is Myrna Kicknosway and I am from Walpole Island, Bkejwanong Territory.
 I have served as a Visiting Elder with Western University’s Indigenous Student Centre and Indigenous Postsecondary Education Council for more than 10 years.
 My life journey and personal healing offer me an ever-expanding appreciation of Indigenous knowledges, traditions, and our capacity as human beings to grow and transform.
 I am available to meet one-on-one with individuals and work within groups to share Indigenous knowledge and teachings.